Lucky's Heartworm Removal and Orthopedic Surgeries

 Lucky is indeed an extremely lucky dog: not only was he rescued, but he was cured of his serious heartworm infestation and his orthopedic injuries with the advanced science available only at a world-class animal hospital.
 Lucky's journey required the care and love of an entire community of animal lovers: from Eric and the animal rescuers he works with, to Lucky's amazing benefactor, to the caring employees of Cornell University Veterinary Specialists.
 All generously gave their kindness, skill, care and love to this dog who needed it so badly.
 And after a life which started off with so much pain and abuse, Lucky has finally found happiness in his forever home with a CUVS employee.

-Lucky and the rest of the rescued animals from Eric's point of view.
+Please visit the website for Eric Bellows' Pack Ethic organization.
+You can read more about Lucky and the rest of the rescued animals from Eric's point of view.
 Eric also put together this wonderful video about Lucky's journey to recovery:

 What a sweet looking dog!
 I have been looking up information on heartworm treatments.
 I am glad my search brought me to your page.
 Thanks so much for this information.